Netherlands hero image

 Sample Ministry Focus

-- Day two: Anne Frank House context, prayer walk, and partner briefing with a local church plant or refugee ministry
+• Anne Frank House context, prayer walk, and partner briefing with a local church plant or refugee ministry.

 What ETS Tours Provides Here

-- Coordinated rail/coach transfers, museum timings, and accessibility solutions for all ages
+• Coordinated rail and coach transfers, museum timing management, and accessibility solutions for all ages.

-- Lodging that balances city convenience and quiet retreat settings with meeting rooms for devotions
+• Lodging that balances city convenience with quiet retreat settings and meeting rooms for devotions.

 Talk with us to map a 30-minute plan your team can run with, or add the Netherlands to your request at the lead form.